kgish/ember-hal-client/README.md

 In order to get this application running properly with the ember default `RESTAdapter`, I had to do some serious tweaking.

-The server will return HAL/JSON payload which looks needs to be reformatted before passing on to the client.
+The server will return HAL/JSON payload which needs to be reformatted before passing on to the client.

 For a `single` resource, the incoming payload from the API Server looks